owncast/owncast.github.io/content/docs/troubleshooting.md

 ## Misc video issues

 If you're running into random video stability issues make sure you're running a supported version of ffmpeg.
 [Download ffmpeg 4.1.5 or above](https://ffmpeg.org/download.html).

+## Server is not showing up in the directory

+The directory is new, and not something we're pushing heavily at the moment, but we're glad you want to be listed in it!
+There are a number of things you might want to look at.

+1. It's opt-in, so make sure you follow the [configuration directions](/docs/configuration/#owncast-directory) to enable the directory for your server.
+1. You may want to run your server with `owncast --enableVerboseLogging` to see what errors show up.
+1. If you used to be listed, but no longer show up make sure you have a `.yp.key` file in your Owncast directory.
+This file identifies your server to the directory.
+1. If you recently changed the URL of your server delete the `.yp.key` file to allow your server to re-register with the new URL.
+1. If you lose the above key file, or there's some other issue that's causing you not to be listed [please file a GitHub issue](https://github.com/owncast/owncast/issues) so we can reset your registration with the directory.